 Above all, keeping your hands clean is a high priority.
 Proper hand hygiene may help reduce the risk of contamination.
 Follow the CDC’s recommendations and wash your hands with soap and water for at least 20 seconds.
 When soap and water are not available, use an alcohol-based hand sanitizer that is at least 60% alcohol.

-During this time, many health experts recommend not to shake hands with others.
+During this time, many health experts recommend not shaking hands with others.
 Also, you should try to avoid touching your own eyes, nose, and mouth.

 Again, many catheter insertion supply kits contain a pair of ambidextrous gloves, which you can use to keep your supplies clean or sterile.
 Also, you can contact 180 Medical to see if your insurance will cover additional accessories such as gloves or wipes.